Burrata and Prosciutto Plate

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Burrata is essentially fresh mozzarella cheese filled with cream giving it a soft, milky texture.
-While it is not actually mozzarella, it is also made from buffalo milk and is like its richer, creamier sister.
-Since it is a fresh cheese, it tastes best served at room temperature 48 hours after purchase.
-In this dish the burrata is served with strips of prosciutto alongside bread dipped in homemade garlic oil and toasted.
+While it’s not actually mozzarella, it’s actually made from buffalo milk and is like its richer, creamier sister.
+Keep in mind since this a fresh cheese, it tastes best served at room temperature 48 hours after you buy it.

-I love making this plate as a starter for a date night in with wine, as a snack for a girl’s night or an elevated summer poolside snack.
-The platter can easily be assembled ahead of time and stored covered in plastic wrap in the fridge until ready to serve, up to a day in advance.
-If assembling ahead of time, wait to toast the bread just before serving.
+Plus, this platter can easily be assembled ahead of time and stored covered in plastic wrap in the fridge until ready to serve, up to a day in advance.
+If you plan to prep this ahead of time, wait to toast the bread just before serving.
+For more fruit forward recipes, try my summer fruit salad with burrata or this peach and tomato mozzarella salad with crispy prosciutto next.

 Key Ingredients in This Recipe